Los Angeles City Hall: Usage

-City Hall and the adjacent federal, state, and county buildings are served by the Civic Center station on the LA Metro B Line (Red) and D Line (Purple).
-The J Line (Silver Line) stops in front of the building.
+City Hall and the adjacent federal, state, and county buildings are served by the Civic Center station on the Metro B and D subway lines and the Historic Broadway station on the Metro A and E light rail lines.
+The J Line stops in front of the building.

 The Los Angeles Dodgers wore a commemorative uniform patch during the 2018 season celebrating 60 years in the city depicting a logo of Los Angeles City Hall.

 Filming location

-The building has been featured in the following popular movies and television shows:
+The building has been featured in the following popular movies and television shows.
+It also appears incidentally as an icon of officialdom in many movies from the Golden Age of Hollywood.